louiswdavis/utility_palettes/README.md

 ## Code of Conduct

-Everyone interacting in the UtilityPalettesRails project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/louiswdavis/utility_palettes_rails/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the UtilityPalettes project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/louiswdavis/utility_palettes/blob/master/CODE_OF_CONDUCT.md).